-Jeremy Vine’s award-winning daily programme, The Jeremy Vine Show on BBC Radio 2, is now the most listened-to radio programme in the UK, having overtaken BBC Radio 4’s flagship Today.
-He also hosts his daily topical programme on Ch5 – Jeremy Vine, where he is joined by celebrity guests to discuss topical debates and analyse news headlines.
-Jeremy was also the presenter for the long running BBC quiz show Eggheads and presented all of the graphics for the BBC’s coverage of the 2024 UK General Election.
+Jeremy Vine’s award-winning daily programme, The Jeremy Vine Show on BBC Radio 2, is now the most listened-to radio programme in the UK, having overtaken BBC Radio 4’s Today.
+He also hosts his daily topical programme on Ch5 – Jeremy Vine, where he analyses news headlines and debates current events with callers and celebrity guests.
+Jeremy is the presenter for the long running quiz show Eggheads on the BBC & now Ch5 and the graphics for the BBC’s coverage of recent elections including the 2024 UK General Election.
+In November 2024 he fronted the Ch4 London Data Hub for their first US Election coverage in 32 years.

 He was named Speech Broadcaster of the Year at the Sony Awards in 2005 and 2011 and won Interview of the Year for the famous “head-in-hands” moment with Prime Minister Gordon Brown during the 2010 election.